arnjwlsn/algorithms-homework/hw4/README.md

 #### Usage

-Compile with: `g++ dijkstra_search.cpp -o dijkstra -std=c++11`
+Compile with: `g++ dijkstra.cpp -o dijkstra -std=c++11`

 Run with no added parameters: `./dijkstra`

-Note: converter.py converts data sets from http://www.math.uwaterloo.ca/tsp/world/countries.html to a distance matrix that can be used as an input file for dijkstra_search.cpp.
+Note: converter.py converts data sets from http://www.math.uwaterloo.ca/tsp/world/countries.html to a distance matrix that can be used as an input file for dijkstra.cpp.